 A quick look at the Google Play Store revealed that it’s also available for Android.

 There’s no support for other smart devices or routers at this time.
+Fortunately, there are plenty of VPNs that offer router support in the market.

 Sign-Up Process: A ‘meh’ experience